GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2024-12-18 04:41:29 IST
+This content is dynamically generated in Indian Time (IST): 2024-12-18 04:57:27 IST

 Current Weather in Coimbatore:
-Temperature: 19.75 °C
+Temperature: 21.88 °C
-Condition: broken clouds
+Condition: mist